WarcraftPriests/bookofshadows/blog/2024-10-19=live/index.md

 - [Sustained Potency](https://www.wowhead.com/spell=454001/sustained-potency) has been updated – It now also pauses the duration of [Dark Ascension](https://www.wowhead.com/spell=391109/dark-ascension) or [Voidform](https://www.wowhead.com/spell=194249/voidform) for up to 20 seconds while out of combat or affected by a loss of control effect.
 This is capped at 20 seconds per cast of each cooldown (i.e. going in and out of combat more than once does not refresh the pause duration).
 - [Entropic Rift](https://www.wowhead.com/spell=447444/entropic-rift) now displays a low-noise version for your allies, instead of being completely invisible.

+### What this means
+Functionally nothing is really changing except Archon now can choose to take [Sustained Potency](https://www.wowhead.com/spell=454001/sustained-potency) even inside of Mythic+.
+The out of combat pause is very nice for dungeons, particularly in lower keys and it was already competitive to take anyways (particular for boss damage or really long pulls).

 ### Dracthyr
 Starting this patch you can also make a Dracthyr Priest.
 From a combat perspective you get a single Mastery point from [Awakened](https://www.wowhead.com/spell=365575/awakened), which you can see how that stacks up in [the charts](https://warcraftpriests.github.io/?talents=ar_vf_cthun_flay_me&sims=racials&fightStyle=Single).
 Other racials are listed below.
 To see these changes I did a [video](https://youtu.be/GILQKcE3Axs) when it first came out and a [revised one](https://youtu.be/iPoF8fkDbbU) after it was changed.